PhysStipendRankings/PhysStipendRankings/README.md

-# CSStipendRankings: PhD Stipend Rankings
+# PhysStipendRankings: PhD Stipend Rankings

 [`PhysStipendRankings` (https://physstipendrankings.org)](https://physstipendrankings.org) is a stipend-based ranking of top-paying Physics departments in the United States, inspired by [`CSRankings`](https://csrankings.org).
 We may expand to include other countries in the future, and we welcome your contributions!